 Applicant has met the requirements for classification as a competitive telecommunications service provider.
 Applicant's customers or those proposed to become customers have reasonably available alternatives.
-The incumbent telecommunications utilities and cooperative corporations, listed in Appendices A and B, provide the same or similar local exchange service in the local service area requested by Applicant.
+The incumbent telecommunications utility, listed in Appendix A, provides the same or similar local exchange service in the local service area requested by Applicant.
 AT&T, WorldCom, Sprint Communications, Qwest, Verizon Northwest, Inc. (Verizon), formerly GTE Northwest Incorporated, and others provide interexchange telecommunications service in the service area requested by Applicant.
 Subscribers to Applicant's services can buy comparable services at comparable rates from other vendors.
 Economic and regulatory barriers to entry are relatively low.